Clinical Trial Tests Cell Therapy To Cure People With Type 1 Diabetes

 - Have used a continuous glucose monitor (CGM) consistently for at least three months prior to screening for the trial, and are willing to use the CGM during the trial

-- Have not had any prior islet cell transplant, organ transplant, or cell therapy
+- Have not had any prior islet cell transplants, organ transplants, or cell therapy